Firoz Chuttipara

-Firoz Chuttipara is an Indian YouTube personality based in Kerala, India.
-He is better known for his YouTube channel Village Food Channel.
-Chuttipara is notable for producing Food related YouTube videos.
+Firoz Chuttipara (born 5 May 1984) is an Indian YouTuber from Kerala, India.
+He is known for his YouTube channel Village Food Channel, where he makes food-related videos.

 Early life and career

 Chuttipara was born in Elappully village in Palakkad, Kerala.
 Firoz worked as a welder in Saudi Arabia from 2007 to 2012.
 After returning home in 2012, he did not feel like going back.
 Then he started a photostat shop in his hometown.
-In 2018, a YouTube channel called Craft Media was launched when the revenue from the shop was not enough. started doing cooking videos in it .The channel grew quickly.
+In 2018, he launched a YouTube channel called Craft Media but the revenue from the shop was not enough.

+He started publishing cooking videos on his channel and the channel grew quickly.
 Months later, the Craft Media channel was renamed the Village Food Channel.
-Then he started a YouTube channel called Travel Master and started making personal videos.
-In the year 2021, he won the award of best food vlogger in 24 News Social Media Awards, the leading news channel in Malayalam.
+Later he started another YouTube channel called Travel Master and started making travel-related videos.
+In 2021, he won the award for best food vlogger in the 24 News Social Media Awards.